 What is point of view?
 It is who is telling the story.

 If there is one golden rule associated with point of view, it is to select one and stick with it.

-Swapping from one POV to another in a story is not easy and it stands a very good chance of confusing readers.
+Swapping from one POV to another in a story is not easy to follow and it stands a very good chance of confusing readers.

-It is called head-hopping when a writer suddenly, without good reason, changes viewpoint.
+It is called head-hopping when a writer suddenly and without good reason, changes viewpoint.